 You’ve invested digital marketing dollars and SEO efforts, that generated lots of massive prospects, and a certain amount of new customers.
-You’ve discovered your rockstar products, your hottest products, and the products that are most often purchased with them.
-So are you feeling bright with this strategy moving forward, or you’re feeling concerned, due to heavily relying on paid advertising to drive new customers and increase store revenue?
+You’ve discovered your rockstar products, your hottest products, and your winning products.
+So are you feeling bright with this strategy moving forward, or you’re feeling concerned?
+It might be due to heavily relying on paid advertising to drive new customers and increase store revenue?

-Paying ads dollars to acquire a prospect and convert into a single purchase is not the end of the customer lifetime value, because profit is not generated from a single purchase, but purchases made over a lifespan with your brand.
+Paying ad dollars to acquire a prospect and convert it into a single purchase is not the end of the customer lifetime value.
+It’s because profit is not generated from a single purchase, but purchases made over a lifespan with your brand.
 As you can see from the table, customer A’s initial purchase profit is US$29, but the customer lifetime value can be US$304.

 Customer segmentation involves categorizing the portfolio by industry, location, revenue, products, etc to reveal where risk and opportunity live within the portfolio.
 Those patterns can then provide key measurable data points for more predictive credit risk management.
-However, as it deals with too much variable information, which creates difficulties and complex for readers to understand the primary principles.
+However, as it deals with too much variable information.
+It creates difficulties and complexity for readers to understand the primary principles.

-So, I’m going to extract the core standing points you start analyzing your customer segmentation and focus on talking about eCommerce One to One Marketing Strategies for 6 Customer Segmentation.
-By the end of this article one to one marketing, you can learn some tips of turning subscribers and abandon-cart prospects into actual customers, which decreases the overall CAC at the end, meanwhile increasing CLV by leveraging loyalty programs, cross-selling, up-selling.
+So, I’m going to extract the core standing points you start analyzing your customer segmentation.
+And I would focus on talking about eCommerce One to One Marketing Strategies for 6 Customer Segmentation.
+By the end of this article one to one marketing, you can learn some tips for turning subscribers and abandon-cart prospects into actual customers.
+It decreases the overall CAC at the end, meanwhile increasing CLV by leveraging loyalty programs, cross-selling, up-selling.